Knowledge Hub > What is Short Term Finance in Business?

 What are the potential risks of using short term finance?

-Being unable to pay can create a cycle of debt where new loans are being taken out to pay for old ones, with a small business being particularly at risk.
+Being unable to pay can create a cycle of long term debt where new loans are being taken out to pay for old ones, with a small business being particularly at risk.
 It’s important to have a plan for how to repay back the loan when taking out a loan with higher interest rates.
 The reason for the loan and return on investment for whatever the loan is being used for needs to be clear from the outset.

 What should a business think about before getting short term finance?

 It’s important to remain vigilant and do appropriate research before acquiring any type of credit, but especially short-term finance.
-Establishing how much money will be needed as accurately as possible, how long the loan will be for, what the interest rate is and what the repayment period and terms are will give a business the information they need to establish whether they can afford the repayments and identify risk factors.
+Establishing how much money will be needed as accurately as possible, how long the bank loan will be for, what the interest rate is and what the repayment period and terms are will give a business the information they need to establish whether they can afford the repayments and identify risk factors.

 General credit best practice will also go a long way: don’t borrow more than is needed, make payments on time, know when to refinance and read the fine print.